s-cheer/PasselBot/README.md

 ***Please keep in mind that the bot only pins messages that REACH and EXCEED the limit of 50 pins per channel in discord.***

-***If you want to pin ALL messages, use p.send all AFTER setting up the bot, follow instructions below to set up***
+***If you want to pin ALL messages, use p.sendall AFTER setting up the bot, follow instructions below to set up***

 Top.gg